cern-it-sdc-id/puppet-dpm/README.md

 * **configure_default_pool** : create a default pool, use for testing ( default = false)
 * **configure_default_filesystem** : create a default filesytem, use for testing ( default = false)

+see the Common Configuration section for the rest of configuration options

 ###Disknode

 The Disknode configuration is performed via the **dpm::disknode** class, as follows: